openhive-network/HAfAH/README.md

 ```
 grep SQL /path/to/log/from/HAfAH | cut -d '|' -f 2: | sort -r -n | head -n 20
 ```
+7. By passing one of port as `5432` jmeter will call SQL directly, but you need specify thoose envs:

+	PSQL_USER
+	PSQL_PASS
+	PSQL_DBNAME

+and optionally:

+	PSQL_HOST

+which is defaulted to `127.0.0.1`.

+Example:

+	PSQL_USER=some_user PSQL_PASS=some_password PSQL_DBNAME=hafah ./tests/performance/run_perf_tests.bash $JMETER $PWD/tests/performance/ 5432 8090 8888

 ## Interpretting results in `parsed.csv`
 ---